 Eventually the tension was too much to bear so I chose a doorway at random and started walking.
 From what I gathered, the actual living space of this “spaceship” we were on was rather small indeed, consisting mainly of the central common room with multiple exits and a single corridor that wrapped around in a sort of horseshoe shape.
 There were doors to the ‘cryo room’, a couple of smaller, featureless rooms that I assumed were supposed to be bedrooms (minus the beds), a bathroom and a door that wouldn’t open, not that I was trying very hard to open it.
 Despite the ever-twisting pipes and railings in the corridor, nothing on this ‘spaceship’ looked very sophisticated to me.
 The doors were all on hinges and had physical handles, and not even the clean, modern sort.
 I’m talking tacky, half-rusted brass handles that were so stiff you could hardly turn them.
 Certainly not the sort of thing Captain Kirk ever had to put up with.
 There’s another reference for you.
 I’d have congratulated myself on the ability to recall another element of popular culture, but the thought of William Shatner being one of the only faces left in my memory was demoralising, so I let it pass.

 Before long, I found myself in the bathroom, transfixed by my own reflection in the mirror.
 I felt a certain sense of recognition, but not a clear one.
-The ginger man was right, I noticed that my hairline was receding.
+The ginger man was right, my hairline was receding.
 Well, that’s great, I thought, unsure whether I should laugh or cry.
 I went for the latter, because it seemed to be the normal reaction to being told you’ve been frozen for 25 years with no memories of your former life.
 No, that’s still stupid, I thought.
 I wasn’t ready to start believing that crazy story just yet.

 Before long I found myself daydreaming, trying to invent my own past history in order to justify the ridiculous setting I found myself in.
 I started to figure that if everything the others were saying was true, as ridiculous as it may seem, maybe there was some logic behind it.
-Maybe we were all astronauts on some experimental mission to explore the deepest regions of space, and like the confident girl had said, something went wrong with the freezing process resulting in us losing our memories.
+Maybe we were all astronauts on some experimental mission to explore the deepest regions of space, and like the confident girl had surmised, something went wrong with the freezing process resulting in us losing our memories.
 No, that does sounds bonkers.
 Space astronauts?
 Cryogenic freezing?
 How could any of it be true?
 And further still, would I really commit to a career like that?
 I didn’t fancy myself as much of a spaceman.
 Maybe a banker or accountant or something really boring like that.
 But what did I know?
 I could have been a convicted criminal.
 Maybe this was some kind of mental asylum.
 I shuddered with the thoughts of things I could have done in my earlier life to deserve this.

 I still had to choose a name.
 Jack?
 Sam?
 Paul?
 Mark?
 I glanced up at my pathetic tear stained face.
 Guess I was just your average…